 FAASSU Presents Pacific Culture Night

 Pacific Cultural Night is the largest student-run cultural showcase on Sonoma State’s campus.
 The Filipino American Association at SSU (FAASSU) uses this showcase to highlight the talent and cultural heritage of our members and other organizations on campus.
-PCN gives the students an opportunity to express our cultural identity as a diverse community on the SSU campus.
+PCN allows the students to express their cultural identity as a diverse community on the SSU campus.

 Come watch SSU students perform traditional Filipino dances such as Tinikling, Pag-Apir, and Pandanggo sa Ilaw.
-Other dances include the Kapwa modern hip-hop dance, Hula, Bollywood, and other student singing performances!
+Other dances include the Kapwa modern hip-hop dance, Hula, Bollywood, and guest performances.

 Please support The Filipino American Association’s efforts to celebrate Filipino, Asian, and Pacific Islander culture!